What is Auditing?

 6. Differences based on the scoop of the audit

 Internal auditing covers a wider scoop.
 This is due to the fact that the auditing process in not only interested in checking the books of financial account but it also address certain vital areas that need dire attention in an organization.
 Areas that maybe covered during an internal audit process include.
-Governance within an organization, Risk management, Operational effectiveness and the process of conducting a best fraud audit among many other topics.
+Governance within an organization, Risk management, Operational effectiveness and the process of conducting the best fraud audit among many other topics.

 On the other hand, the scoop of external auditing is not as wide as internal auditing.
 Majorly, external auditors focus on ensuring that the books of accounts balance and the information provided regarding assets, liabilities and capital are a real reflection of what is indicated in the books of account.